alvarezabelAA/totito-react/README.md

-If you want to prove it I uploaded my project to HEROKU here is the link:
+If you want to prove it I uploaded my project to VERCEL here is the link:

 https://totito-react.vercel.app/